kewljuice/be.ctrl.uit/README.md

 # be.ctrl.uit

 ## Introduction
-CiviCRM UiT extension: Everything functionaly related to UiT extension.
+CiviCRM UiT extension: Everything functionally related to UiT migration.

 ## Installation
 - You can directly clone to your CiviCRM extension directory using<br>